hashicorp/terraform-provider-azurerm/website/docs/r/iothub_dps.html.markdown

 ## Argument Reference

-The following arguments are supported:s
+The following arguments are supported:

 * `name` - (Required) Specifies the name of the Iot Device Provisioning Service resource.
 Changing this forces a new resource to be created.